-The answer is not straight forward and has a number of factors to consider, please contact an HCI consultant or legal representation if you would like to discuss the best approach for your organization.
+There are a number of factors to consider.
+Please contact an HCI consultant or legal representation if you would like to discuss the best approach for your organization.

-Organization with Employees outside of Ontario: Only Ontario based employees / jobs are included in the Pay Equity analysis, please ensure all non-Ontario employees / jobs are removed from any data before adding your data to the compensation Tool.
+Organization with Employees outside of Ontario: Only Ontario based employees and jobs are included in the Pay Equity analysis.
+Please ensure all non-Ontario employees and jobs are removed from any data before adding your data to the CompenSage platform.

 Organizations with a Union(s): Each Employer with a Union is required to to negotiate a Pay Equity plan with the Union, which can be separate from the other Unions or Non-Union groups within the organization.
-Male comparator jobs may be found outside of the Union after all male jobs in the union have been identified and do not provide a male comparator within each band if the Union and Employer have negotiated to create a Pay Equity Plan specific for the Union, male comparator jobs may be found outside of the Union if there are an insufficient number of male comparator jobs within the Union group.
+If the Union and Employer have negotiated to create a Pay Equity Plan specific for the Union, male comparator jobs may be found outside of the Union if there are an insufficient number of male comparator jobs within the Union group.

 Organization with all Non-Union Jobs or remaining Non-Union Jobs after Union jobs removed: